 This person often plays a critical aspect in shaping the project management culture and can influence the project leadership team to adopt principles of project management that steer away from potential project failures.

-This ensures teams gain visibility and control without being overwhelmed by processes, setting the stage for the gradual evolution of their project management practices.
+Project teams can handle more projects with a simpler approach initially, gaining visibility and control without being overwhelmed by complex processes.
+This sets the stage for the gradual evolution of their project management practices.

-“Start, Evolve” is an integral part of our 3D deployment approach, utilizing tools like Microsoft Teams for project management to foster communication and collaboration.
+“Start, Evolve” is an integral part of our 3D deployment approach, using tools like Microsoft Teams for project management to promote communication and collaboration.

 The 3D Deployment approach is based on the following three principles:

-Our 3D Deployment Process (Design, Deliver, Deploy) is a clear, transparent, and practical change management process focused on your needs.
+Our 3D Deployment Process is a clear, transparent, and practical change management plan focused on your needs.
 It is designed to help you implement collaborative project and portfolio management effectively.

 Summary

-Organizational culture is the cornerstone of how teams collaborate and succeed in project management.
-A supportive culture is crucial for growth and the successful delivery of projects.
+Organizational culture shapes how teams collaborate and succeed in project management.
+A supportive culture is vital for growth, lowering operating costs, improving efficiencies, and achieving strategic objectives.
+The four ways to cultivate a successful project management culture in your company are:

-BrightWork’s “Start, Evolve” philosophy, complemented by the 3D Deployment Process, provides a practical roadmap for cultural transformation in project management.
-It emphasizes starting with small, manageable steps and gradually enhancing project management practices.
+BrightWork’s “Start, Evolve” philosophy, complemented by the 3D Deployment Process, provides a practical roadmap for cultural transformation.
+It encourages starting with small, manageable steps and gradually enhancing project management practices.

-Remember that fostering a project management culture is an ongoing process that requires dedication and a readiness to adapt to new methods.
-By committing to these principles, your organization can achieve its project goals more efficiently and with greater team engagement.
+Promoting a project management culture is an ongoing process that requires dedication and adaptability.
+With commitment to these principles, your organization will achieve its project goals and increase team engagement.

 Editor’s Note: This post was originally published in January 2013 and has been updated for freshness, accuracy, and comprehensiveness.